-Welcome Email to New Hires: What to Include
+Welcome Email to New Employees: What to Include

 The next communication you make with your new hire after they’ve formally accepted the position (and cleared any applicable background checks) should be the welcome email.
-It’s best that the new employee’s direct manager send this message, although there may be additional information sent directly from the human resources (HR) department.
+The new employee’s direct manager should send this message, although there may be additional information sent directly from the HR department.

 The more paperwork or other administrative tasks that can be done before they officially start, the better (there are many online services for completing work authorization, tax documents, health care benefit selection, etc.).
 Even if they won’t be doing any heavy lifting on the first day, their time is better spent meeting their new coworkers rather than filling out forms.